alaa-88/alaa-88/README.md

-- 👋 Hi, I’m @alaa-88
+- 👋 Hi, I’m Alaa Ayman a student at Faculty of Artificial Intelligence, kafr El-sheikh University
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming and fields like Machine Learning and Data science
-- 🌱 I’m currently learning artficial intelligence
-- 💞️ I’m looking to collaborate on ..
-- 📫 How to reach me ...
+- 📫 How to reach me  alaaelkady888@gmail.com

 <!---
 alaa-88/alaa-88 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.